purescript-hyper/hyper/docs-src/src/index.rst

 * :doc:`tutorials/index` are step-by-step guides on how to build complete web applications.
 * :doc:`extensions/index` provides an overview of extensions to Hyper.
+* :doc:`faq` lists some of the questions and considerations about Hyper that come up frequently, answered for future reference.

 .. toctree::
   :hidden: